Voltage Transformer

 Second leakage inductance parasitic parallel conductance —

-parasitic parallel conductance of the second winding scattering inductance
+parasitic parallel conduction of the scattering inductance of the second winding

 Details

-This parameter is used to represent small parasitic effects parallel to the scattering inductance on the second winding.
+This parameter is used to represent small spurious effects in parallel with the scattering inductance on the second winding.

 Dependencies

-To use this parameter, set the Winding parameterized by parameters to the value of Separate primary and secondary values
+To use this parameter, set for the parameter Winding parameterized by meaning Separate primary and secondary values or set for the parameter Number of windings meaning Three, Four, Five or Six.

 |